 Step #5 – Allotment & Settlement

 Lastly, the allotment process begins by allocating the shares of the issue to the accepted bidders.
-Now as you know, initially investors had bid for this issue at the different price range but the settlement process ensures that all allotment happens at the cut-off price of this issue.
-An investor who had bidden in excess to cut off price, their excess money is returned and investors who had bidden less than cut-off price, investment bank ask them to pay the difference amount.
+Now, as you know, initially, investors had bid for this issue at the different price range, but the settlement process ensures that all allotments happen at the cut-off price of this issue.
+An investor who had bidden in excess to cut off price, their excess money is returned, and investors who had bidden less than the cut-off price, investment bank ask them to pay the difference amount.

 Other Subtypes of Book Building